BLUE HORIZON 1261

 Back at the terminal, Samantha had watched her escort head back to their limousine, and then she thanked the flight preparation crew for their help with their instructions.
 They were completely trustworthy, but were unaware of her real plans for staying behind after the ship departed.

 The Border collie stepped into the warm spray of the shower and proceeded to clean off her disguise.
 Samantha Holden had left the planet.
 For the next year, there would be only Sam Chase on board the Blue Horizon.

-The door opened again seconds later and he stepped out onto the ship's recreational deck.
+The door opened again seconds later and he stepped out onto the ship's top deck.
 A large curved window faced ship's forward that was equipped with near-invisible circuitry that allowed it to double as a window or a vidscreen for broadcasts, movies or other recorded programs.
-There was an instrument terminal below it as secondary monitors for systems of the ship.
-Lush blue carpet covered the floor and ceiling, and a siding that resembled light brown wood paneling was molded to fit the circular walls of the room.
+There was an instrument terminal below it as secondary monitors for important systems of the ship.
+The floor and ceiling were blue, and light brown siding was molded to fit the circular walls of the room.
 There were comfortable chairs and couches dispersed at random around the large chamber, with a tiny kitchenette occupying an area at the aft section of the room.

 Seated on opposite ends of a couch were Merlin and Samantha, each with their shoes off and resting casually while looking out the window at the spaceport traffic.
 They were talking quietly, and neither appeared to be aware that anyone had come up on the lift.